Drevnii7/DialogEditor_V1/README.md

+My first c++ project using the SFML library.
 This project will no longer be updated.
 This project will soon be rewritten from scratch.